kubernetes-sigs/cli-utils/README.md

 `cli-utils` can be used to compare local object manifests with remote objects from the server.
 These can be compared locally with diff or remotely with preview (aka dry-run).
-This can be useful for discovering drift or previewing which changes would be made, if the loal manifests were applied.
+This can be useful for discovering drift or previewing which changes would be made, if the local manifests were applied.

 ### Waiting for Reconciliation